ACHIEVE UNIVERSAL PRIMARY EDUCATION

 Ensure that, by 2015, children everywhere, boys and girls alike, will be able to complete a full course of primary schooling

-- Enrolment in primary education in developing regions reached 90 per cent in 2010, up from 82 per cent in 1999, which means more kids than ever are attending primary school.
+- Enrolment in primary education in developing regions reached 91 per cent in 2015, up from 83 per cent in 2000.

 MDG 2 Infographic